partiql/partiql-docs/drafts/LET-DRAFT.md

 The following forms the basis of the analysis:

 >According to the spec section 3.3: the `SELECT` clause is responsible for converting from binding tuples to collections of arbitrary PartiQL elements.
-The `SELECT` **** inputs a bag (or array, if `ORDER BY` is present) of binding tuples, and outputs the SFW query’s result, which is a bag (resp. array) with exactly one element for each input binding tuple.
-I
+The `SELECT` inputs a bag (or array, if `ORDER BY` is present) of binding tuples, and outputs the SFW query’s result, which is a bag (resp. array) with exactly one element for each input binding tuple.

 Unfortunately, the Spec was not too particular about unqualified asterisk.
 The gap should be filled with a mechanism to convert unqualified asterisk to qualified asterisk.